-How can I check my web page for errors?
+How to test and check a web page for errors

-There are dozens of services available that are capable of checking your website for errors and finding ways of improving your web page.
+There are many services available that are capable of checking your website or blog for errors and finding ways to improve various webpages.
 Below is a listing of some of our favorite free online services.

 - W3C markup validation - The official validator of the World Wide Web Consortium.
-An invaluable resource for checking HTML (hypertext markup language), XHTML (extensible hypertext markup language) or other markup language you use on your web page for errors.
+An invaluable resource for checking HTML (hypertext markup language), XHTML (extensible hypertext markup language) or other markup languages you use on your web page for errors.

 - Google Webmaster Tools - A must for any Webmaster.
-With this free service you can identify any page or links with errors, scan for malware, find pages with short or missing titles, find duplicate meta tags, and more.
+With this free service, you can identify any page or links with errors, scan for malware, find pages with short or missing titles, find duplicate meta tags, and more.
 It should be noted that you need a Google account to use these tools.

-- W3C CSS validation service - Fantastic service that will display any issues errors or compliance warnings you have with any CSS code.
+- W3C CSS validation service - Displays any issues errors or compliance warnings you have within any CSS (cascading style sheets) code.

 - WebPagetest - Our favorite tool for testing a web pages load time.

-- Pingdom Tools - Fantastic service that gives you a good and easy to read overview of how long it takes for something to load on your web page.
-Keep in mind most web site visitors only spend a few seconds waiting for a page to load, so fast loading times are essential to a successful website.
+- Pingdom Tools - A fantastic service that gives you a good and easy-to-read overview of how long it takes for something to load on your webpages.
+Most website visitors only spend a few seconds waiting for a page to load, so fast loading times are essential to a successful website.

-- Web Page Content Compression Verification - Great tool to test an individual page or element on the page (such as a .CSS or .JS file) to see if it's being compressed before being sent using gzip.
+- Web Page Content Compression Verification - Test an individual page or element on a page (e.g., .CSS or .JS file) to see if it's being compressed before using gzip.

 - html2txt - A great method of converting your HTML page into a text document.
-This is helpful because many accessibility tools for the blind will convert pages to text, using this tool you can get a good idea how someone who's blind may read your page.
+This page is helpful because many accessibility tools for the blind convert pages to text.
+Using this tool, you can get a good idea how a blind person may read your page.

-- The Readability Test Tool - Quick and easy way to test the readability of your website and get a better idea about how many people would understand your content.
+- The Readability Test Tool - Test the readability of your website and get a better idea about how many people would understand your content.

-- mobiReady - By far the best site and service for checking how compatible your website or blog is when being viewed on a mobile device.
-This service not only gives you detailed information on why your website may or may not work but also gives live demos on how the page will load on different mobile devices.
+- mobiReady - Check how compatible your website or blog is when being viewed on a mobile device.
+It not only gives you detailed information on why your website may or may not work, but also live demos on how the page loads on different mobile devices.

-Having friends, family, and co-workers viewing your website is a great way to make sure your website not only works but works on different computers.
-Other services like fivesecondtest is also another great free way of testing the overall appeal of your site.
+Having friends, family, and coworkers view your website is a great way to make sure your website not only works, but works on different computers.
+Other services like the UsabilityHub Fivesecondtest may also test the overall appeal of your site.